fkarg/fkarg.github.io/_posts/2020-03-24-facing-reality.md

   is or are afraid of change)

 Potential solution:
-- Regularly have others criticise you
+- Regularly have others criticize you
 - 360° Feedback
 - Honest friends, telling you what and when you did something wrong
 - Having an attitude of gratitude and openness, necessary to even consider the criticism/feedback given
-- doing actions where it is easily noticable if you do something 'wrong', e.g. chess or fighting sports with people better than you
+- doing actions where it is easily noticeable if you do something 'wrong', e.g. chess or fighting sports with people better than you
 -->

 # Relevant Quotes